elienerutten/eli/README.md

+Code externship project Eliene Rutten will be published (private) here

-Physical Activity data of the 10k cohort: a large‐scale prospective longitudinal study in Israel Externship project performed at the Weizmann Institute of Science in the lab of Eran Segal Code will be published (private) here
+Physical Activity data of the 10k cohort: a large‐scale prospective longitudinal study in Israel Project performed at the Weizmann Institute of Science in the lab of Eran Segal